 3501 N. Mountain Avenue

-Students from the 2017 Poverty in Tucson Field Workshop will be presenting their findings on financial security, household nutrition, and the overall wellbeing of low income households in Tucson.
-Come discuss how we might do better to help meet the needs of Tucson’s most vulnerable community members.Light refreshments will be served.
+Students from the 2019 Poverty in Tucson Field Workshop will be presenting their findings on the health and well being of low income households, as well as issues related to food insecurity, housing, and barriers to service access.
+Come and participate in informal discussions about how we might better meet the needs of Tucson’s most vulnerable community members.Light refreshments will be served.
 The event is free and open to the public.

 The Poverty in Tucson Field Workshop, created by Brian Mayer, an associate professor in the School of Sociology, involves undergrads in a scientific inquiry into problems related to poverty.
 Students will use field research and in-class instruction to study the living conditions of Tucson's poor.
 They will work with other team members to interview participants; collect, record and analyze data; and present their findings to city officials and the general public.

-For a complete collection of research, presentations and class information on the workshop, please visit our UA Campus Reposity page.
+For a complete collection of research, presentations and class information on the workshop, please visit our UA Campus Repository page.

 The workshop's goals: